 Opened: December 3, 2017

-The production from Tony-nominated director Michael Arden completely re-imagines the island tale by Tony winners Lynn Ahrens and Stephen Flaherty (Ragtime, Anastasia).
+The Tony winning revival from director Michael Arden completely re-imagines the island tale by Tony winners Lynn Ahrens and Stephen Flaherty (Ragtime, Anastasia).
 The Romeo & Juliet-esque tale of Ti Moune and Daniel invites audiences into the immersive world of the French Antilles blessed by the gods.
 There’s not a bad seat in the house, as Arden stages the show in the round with a mindblowing set by Dane Laffrey—real sand and lagoon included.
 Received with raves, the show is best for families with tweens and above—the thunderstorm and Papa Ge, Demon of Death, may be a tad frightening for the tiniest viewers.
 A 90-minute sung-through musical, the jubilant score will have your family singing and rejoicing all the way home.

 The Lion King